surveysolutions/docs/content/getting-started/census-or-sample-mode-prior-to-5-21-.md

 interviewing (for example during an exit poll) or you would like to list or survey all the households from a particular area (for example during a census), you should choose the ***Census mode***.
+Â

-The set-up procedure for Census mode differs slightly from launching a survey with Sample mode.
-Most importantly, the census mode does not require any sample definition file.
-You also do not have to assign cases to individual supervisors and interviewers—the census mode questionnaires will be available to every user registered with your *headquarter system (HQ)*.
+The set-up procedure for Census mode differs slightly from launching a survey with Sample mode. Â Most importantly, the census mode does not require any sample definition file. Â You also do not have to assign cases to individual supervisors and interviewersâ€”the census mode questionnaires will be available to every user registered with your *headquarter system (HQ)*.